Jump to content

 Normal Ammo Crafting requires that the crafter have a rank of 2 in the required crafting skill.
 The correct skill is based on the weapon damage.
 Kinetic is Mechanical, Electric is Electronics, Thermal(Radiation) is both (Electronic and Chemical), Chemical is either Chemical or Pharmaceutical.

-Special Ammo crafting requires that you at least 3 ranks in the correct crafting skill.
-You can only craft ammo to masterworked level.
-That means it can only receive a signal +1 bonus.
-With the exception to 'Bonus Damage By Type' which can go up to +4 and requires the crafter to craft at +4 masterworked level.
+Special Ammo crafting requires that you have at least 3 ranks in the correct crafting skill.
+You can only craft ammo to the masterworked level.
+That means it can only receive a +1 bonus to its signal.
+With the exception of 'Bonus Damage By Type', which can go up to +4 and requires the crafter to craft at a +4 masterworked level.

 Explosives (Grenades/Traps)

 These deal damage to anything within an area of effect.
 The area can be either circular or cone-shaped.
-Explosives can be put into throw-able objects or set in places like a mine or trap.
+Explosives can be placed in throwable objects or set in places, such as mines or traps.
 Explosives require no proficiency to use normally.

-Combat rules for thrown explosives in located in the combat section here.
+Combat rules for thrown explosives are located in the combat section here.
 Planted explosive sits where it is placed until it is moved or goes off.
-This is considered a Trap so rules for making traps apply.
+This is considered a trap, so rules for making traps apply.
 More rules on traps in the Combat: Traps/Mines section.

-Below is a graph with commonly used explosives in the FuturePath Universe.
-Below that is the 'Making your Own Explosives' section which has common components that can be mix and matched to create your explosives.
+Below is a graph of commonly used explosives.
+Below that is the 'Making your Own Explosives' section, which has common components that can be mixed and matched to create your explosives.

 Grenades/Explosives Table